Adel-Gui/tribute-page-project/README.md

 ## Getting Started
 To get a local copy up and running follow these simple example steps.

-- Clone this repo using this URL (link) or download it as a ZIP format from the green button above under the text Code.
+- Clone this repo using this URL (https://github.com/adel-gu/tribute-page-project.git).
+- Or download it as a ZIP format from the green button above under the text Code.

+After that navigate to tribute-page-project/fcc-test-suite-template-master/, you will find `index.html` file, right click and chose you prefered browser to open it 🎉

 ## Authors